novosadt/lorec-coverage/README.md

-# LoReC - Coverage: Optical Mapping and High-Through-Put (HTS) coverage comparison tool
+# LoReC - Coverage: LoReC - long read, high-throughput and optical mapping coverage comparison tool

 This software tool is designed for the visual comparison of sequencing data produced by various whole genome sequencing technologies, based on coverage calculation.
 It can also calculate various coverage statistics for the given input data.